Ophois47/Davenstein/README.md

 *** Davenstein ***

-- This is an attempt to recreate my own version of Wolfenstein 3D written entirely in Rust, using the Bevy engine.
+This is an attempt to recreate my own version of Wolfenstein 3D written entirely in Rust, using the Bevy engine.

-- Build on Linux with:
+Build on Linux with:
 $ cargo update && cargo build && cargo build --release

- - To Cross Compile for Armv7
+To Cross Compile for Armv7
 $ cross build --release --target armv7-unknown-linux-gnueabihf

-- Then Run:
+Then Run:
 $ cargo run --bin Davenstein
-- or -
+OR
 $ ./target/release/Davenstein